xirf/mathwithcode/CONTRIBUTING.md

 Feel free to update the contributors' widget in `docs/.vitepress/theme/components/ContributorsAside.vue` to add more details about yourself—but make sure you don’t break the existing format!
 If it does break, it’s up to you to fix it. 😇

+> [!INFO] Please add yourself to the contributors list
+> After contributing to the project, please add yourself to the contributors list in the `docs/.vitepress/contributors.ts` file.
+This will show your account in the homepage of the project.

 ### The Review Process

 Once you submit a pull request, one of our maintainers will review it.
 We may suggest a few tweaks, but don’t worry—we’ll provide feedback as quickly as possible and work with you to get your contributions merged!